TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 usage is not dependent on a working Backend, and you access it using a single password.

-First go to your site and enter the install tool (http://www.example.com/typo3/install).
+First go to your site and enter the install tool via `/typo3/install.php`, e.g. https://www.example.com/typo3/install.php.

 .. hint::